keygenqt/compose-forms/docs/index.md

 You can add create custom states or use default states

 ### ![picture](https://github.com/google/material-design-icons/blob/master/png/action/grading/materialicons/18dp/1x/baseline_grading_black_18dp.png?raw=true) [Systematization TextField and States](https://keygenqt.github.io/compose-forms/systematizationTextField)
 You can group fields into a form.
-You can make fields both custom and use ready-made:
+You can make fields both custom and use ready-made

 ## License